jwbargsten/pytest-archon/README.md

 This tool allows you to define architectural boundries in your code, also known as _forbidden dependencies_.

-Explicitly defined architectural boundaries help you keep your code in shape.
+Explicitly defined architectural boundaries helps you keep your code in shape.
 It avoids the creation of circular dependencies.
 New people on the project are made aware of the structure through a simple set of rules, instead of lore.

 ## Installation

 The simple way: